tessabass01/mRNA-stability/README.md

 # mRNA Stability Project

-## Step 0: Working with the large files in this repository requires GitLFS
+## Step 0: Working with the large files in this repository requires Git LFS

 ### Git LFS Instructions for Collaborators and Reproducibility